rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 ## Execute single task

-Execute single tasks is a **two step** operation, one for estimation (dry-run) and one for the real task.
-A drop down view is automatically presented after both tasks.
-A single task is executed by  a double click on the selected task/row.
-There are five numbers in bottom page.
-Only version 3.x counts the number of remote directories.
-The numbers are files to be transferred and remote numbers.
+Execute single tasks is a **two step** operation, one for estimation run, `dry-run`, and one for the real task.
+A drop down view of the output from rsync is automatically presented after both tasks.
+A single task is executed by a double click on the selected task.
 Another double click executes the real run and a progress bar is presented.

 If Abort is pressed any executing task is aborted.